VadymNikitan/SOC-Home-Lab-Azure/cases/002-SMB-Password-Spraying-Detection/README.md

 These events were intentionally generated as benign authentication noise, simulating a user entering an incorrect password twice.
 The activity does not satisfy the Password Spray detection condition because both failures target the same account:
-One source IP → one account →  2 failed 4625  → TargetedUsersCount = 1→ threshold ≥ 3 not reached
+**One source IP → one account → 2 failed 4625 events → `TargetedUsersCount = 1` → threshold of ≥3 not reached.**

 **Analyst interpretation:** The two `azureuser` failures are treated as benign authentication noise in this controlled laboratory scenario rather than Password Spray.
 This demonstrates why the detection relies on **distinct targeted accounts**, rather than simply counting `4625` events.

 ### Step 5 - Attack Source IP Analysis & Blast Radius Evaluation

-**Purpose:** Pivot directly to the malicious source IP address to verify the exact pattern of the horizontal password-spraying blast radius and list targeted accounts.
+**Purpose:** Pivot directly to the identified attack source IP to verify the horizontal password-spraying pattern, determine the blast radius, and identify the targeted accounts.

 [05-Attack-Source-IP-Analysis-&-Blast-Radius-Evaluation.kql](./queries/05-Attack-Source-IP-Analysis-&-Blast-Radius-Evaluation.kql)

 ![15-source-ip-analysis-blast-radius-evaluation.png](./screenshots/15-source-ip-analysis-blast-radius-evaluation.png)

-The >=10 threshold is used for this laboratory investigation to reduce unrelated historical NTLM failures.
+The `>=10` threshold is used for this laboratory investigation to reduce unrelated historical NTLM failures.
 Production thresholds should be calibrated against the organization's normal baseline.

 **Analyst hypothesis:** A successful network logon (EventID == 4624, LogonType == 3) from the identified spray source may indicate that valid credentials were successfully used.
 However, a single 4624 event does not by itself prove account compromise.
 The analyst must validate the authentication context, including the targeted account, source IP, authentication package, timing, account privileges, and subsequent activity.
 Possible Outcomes & Next Steps:

+**Outcome A — No Successful Authentication**

-**- Outcome A** No successful network authentication (4624, LogonType == 3) was observed from 10.0.0.5 during the investigation window.
-Based on the available telemetry, there is no evidence that the observed Password Spray resulted in a successful authentication from the identified source.
+No successful network authentication (`4624`, Logon Type `3`) was observed from `10.0.0.5` during the investigation window.
+Based on the available telemetry, there is no evidence that the observed password spray resulted in a successful authentication from the identified source.

-**Actions:**Continue monitoring the targeted accounts and source IP, document the incident as a True Positive — Password Spray, No Successful Authentication Observed, and close or continue the incident according to the organization's response procedure.
+**Actions:** Continue monitoring the targeted accounts and source IP, document the incident as a **True Positive — Password Spray, No Successful Authentication Observed**, and close or continue the incident according to the organization's response procedure.

+**Outcome B — Successful Authentication Observed**

-**- Outcome B** A successful network authentication (EventID == 4624, LogonType == 3) was observed from the identified spray source, for example against the j.doe account.
+A successful network authentication (`4624`, Logon Type `3`) was observed from the identified spray source, for example against the `j.doe` account.
 This provides strong evidence that valid credentials were successfully used and significantly increases the likelihood of account compromise.
 The analyst should immediately validate the full authentication context and investigate subsequent activity.

-  **- Actions:** Escalate for immediate incident response.
-Review the complete 4624 event and correlate it with the preceding 4625 failures.
-Determine the affected account's privileges and scope of access, verify whether the account is legitimate for the source host, initiate account containment and credential reset/revocation according to organizational procedures, and investigate subsequent activity on the affected host.
+**Actions:** Escalate for immediate incident response.
+Review the complete `4624` event and correlate it with the preceding `4625` failures.
+Determine the affected account's privileges and scope of access, verify whether the account is legitimate for the source host, initiate account containment and credential reset or revocation according to organizational procedures, and investigate subsequent activity on the affected host.
 Isolate the host when compromise or unauthorized activity is suspected and proceed with live forensic collection where required.

   ### Step 6 - Successful Authentication Check